codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

 ```

 This is a very simplistic way of doing the connection, it will get the `default` profile credentials from your `.aws/credentials` file in the home folder.
 Amazon provide the `ProfileCredentialsProvider` if you want a different profile.
-You can see more about other ways of authenticate [here](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html)
+You can see more about other ways of authenticate [here](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html).

+## Packging our application

+After doing all the changes you really want to use that as an application, you can package using gradle and the command `gradle assembleDist` will generate a `zip` and a `tar` inside the `build/distributions` folder.
+You can use the `tasqui` inside that folder without having to call `java -jar` or passing any extra arguments besides the ones for the application.